 Alcohol basically breaks down in the body to sugar.
-So, if you are drinking often, your body is fighting to regulate sugar – even if you have that drink on the rocks or with water.
+If you are drinking often, your body is fighting to regulate sugar – even if you have that drink on the rocks or with water.

 You may notice a change in your mood after you drink alcohol.
 This is a clear sign of hormonal imbalance.
 Alcohol has also been linked to an increased risk in breast cancer.

 List of Foods That Help Balance Hormones in Females

 You don’t just have to avoid foods in order to stay hormonally balanced.
 You can also practice adding in foods that help keep your hormones in a healthy state.

 Here is a list of great foods to eat for hormone balance.